vinay-sj/Issue-Tracker/README.md

 * The method `parseValue` is called if the input is supplied as a variable.
 The date is constructed out of the variable and returned.
 * GraphQL can factor dynamic values(`variables`) from the query and pass them as a separate dictionary.
 * To use variables we need to specify a name for the operation right after the `query` or `mutation` field and declare a variable as argument to the operation name.
 The variable name can then replace the value.
 The variable name should start with a `$` character.
+* In GraphQL we can restrict the input values using an `enums`.
+Default values can be provided by using the `=` symbol.

 ### Errors & Issues